Miranda Macmillan: Marriages and children

-Miranda met the actor Peter Sellers, a customer of Fish, but he did not take an interest in her until seeing her at the Dorchester.
-In 1970, she married him at the Caxton Hall, Westminster, wearing a gypsy dress and accompanied by her Pekinese dogs Talitha and Tomasina.
+Miranda met the actor Peter Sellers, a customer of Michael Fish, but Sellers did not take an interest in her until seeing her at the Dorchester.
+In 1970, she married him at the Caxton Hall, Westminster, wearing a gypsy dress and accompanied by her two Pekinese dogs.
 They set up home on an estate in County Kildare, Ireland, but within three years the marriage broke down, with Sellers accusing Miranda of infidelities.
 They were divorced in 1974 but remained friends until Sellers died in 1980.

 In 1975, Miranda married Sir Nicholas Nuttall, and they divided their time between Britain and the Bahamas.
 They remained together until 1983 and had three daughters: Gytha Miranda (1975), Amber Louise (1977) and Olympia Jubilee (1978).

 Her third husband was Alexander Macmillan, 2nd Earl of Stockton, whom she married in 1995.
 They separated in 2011.
 She died at home of pancreatic cancer on 18 March 2020, after a short illness.